brycehazen/CampaignAckLetters/README.md

 ## File Descriptions

 **Input**:
 - `_Export.csv`: A CSV file with "Export" in its name which undergoes cleaning.
+This comes from export module
 - `.csv`: Another CSV file containing the column "Constituent ID" used for merging.
+This is the mail module export.

 **Output**:
 - `_Export_clean.csv`: A cleaned version of the "Export" file.
-- `_Export_merged.csv`: A merged file of the cleaned "Export" file and the other CSV.
+- `_Export_merged.csv`: A merged file of the cleaned "Export" file and the other CSV from mail.

 ## Detailed Steps